Islamicate-DH/islamicate-dh.github.io/IW2Course_2016.md

 _Prepare for Class:_

 * Task assigned to you by your research group in previous collaboratory:

+*Maryam:* investigating correlation with antconc.
+*Jonathon:* run first round of topic modeling.
+*Thom:* run most frequent word frequencies.
+*Franziska:* background research, overview.
+*John:* literature review and Linux set-up/Months.
+*Aysha:* find archive links for each newspaper.
+*Jacob:* search Middle Eastern Studies databases for literature review on Arab Spring.
+*Tobias:* continue scraping and working with csv files.

 _In class:_